Osiris-zou/CMQS-DEIM/README.md

 ## Environment

-The included environment files describe a reference stack.
-Because the supplied source archive did not contain a verified historical package freeze, use `scripts/export_environment.sh` on the machine used for the reported experiments before creating the archival release.
-See [docs/environment.md](docs/environment.md).
+The exact historical package freeze used for the reported runs was not preserved.
+The included environment.yml and requirements.txt therefore describe a reference software stack.
+This limitation and the recommended procedure for recording future environments are documented in docs/environment.md.

 ## Quick start